mdb/terraputs/README.md

 * provide the ability to pass a custom template
 * improve the formatting and readability of lists and maps
-* integration with Jenkins pipeline
-* automated releases
+* create automated releases
+* create a GitHub Action
+* publish an OCI image